SteelCompendium/data-md-dse/Bestiary/Monsters/Animals/Statblocks/Big Animal A.md

 reason: -2
 intuition: 1
 presence: -2
-traits:
-  - name: Nature's Spirit
-    effects:
-      - effect: While outdoors or in a natural environment, the animal can negate a bane on their abilities or turn a double bane into a bane.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Natural Weapon
+    name: Natural Weapon
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: Two creatures or objects
     effects:
       - roll: Power Roll + 2
-        t1: 6 damage
+        tier1: 6 damage
-        t2: 9 damage; A < 1 3 damage
+        tier2: 9 damage; A < 1 3 damage
-        t3: 12 damage; A < 2 3 damage
+        tier3: 12 damage; A < 2 3 damage
+  - type: feature
+    feature_type: ability
-  - name: Toss
+    name: Toss
     icon: 🗡
     keywords:
       - Melee
-    type: Maneuver
+    usage: Maneuver
     distance: Melee 1
     target: One creature or object
     effects:
+      - name: Special
-      - effect: The target must be the animal's size or smaller.
+        effect: The target must be the animal's size or smaller.
-        name: Special
+      - name: Effect
-      - effect: The target vertical slides up to 3 squares.
+        effect: The target vertical slides up to 3 squares.
 If the target is an ally, they can make a free strike at the end of the forced movement, then fall without taking damage.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: ❗️**Juke**
+    name: ❗️**Juke**
     keywords:
       - "-"
-    type: Triggered action
+    usage: Triggered action
     distance: Self
     target: Self
     trigger: The animal is targeted by an area ability.
     effects:
+      - name: Effect
-      - effect: The animal shifts up to 2 squares before the ability resolves.
+        effect: The animal shifts up to 2 squares before the ability resolves.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Nature's Spirit
+    icon: ⭐️
+    effects:
+      - effect: While outdoors or in a natural environment, the animal can negate a bane on their abilities or turn a double bane into a bane.
 ~~~